infinityworks/101-Sessions/sessions/Crafting-Code-100/104/README.md

 ### Tips

-You may find that is appropriate to keep the mocks, and write tests around the mocked function.
+You may find that it is appropriate to keep the mocks, and write tests around the mocked function.
 A situation where this is appropriate is when the mocked function may be replaced with different version eg an algorithm that works for a 2D grid, may be replaced with one that works for a 3D grid.
+See [Strategy Pattern](https://refactoring.guru/design-patterns/strategy)

 ### Resources